rachelgrigiac/Rockbuster-SQL/README.md

 - Which countries are Rockbuster customers based in?
 - Where are customers with a high lifetime value based?
 - Do sales figures vary between geographic regions?

+#### Data

+The analysis was conducted using the Rockbuster relational database management system and PostgreSQL.
+The dataset contains information about Rockbuster's movies, customers, payments, stores, staff, actors, rental history, and addresses.